 - The controller detects that the system voltage is below a calibrated value, typically 9V.

-- The above condition persists for at least 5 seconds.
+- The above condition is maintained for at least 5 seconds.

 DTC B1325 07

-- The above condition persists for at least 5 seconds.
+- The above condition is maintained for at least 5 seconds.

-- The controller immediately disables all outputs when an out-of-voltage voltage is detected, except for GMLAN and relays "Work/Start", which turn off after a 3-minute delay.
+- The controller immediately turns off all outputs when a voltage out of tolerance is detected, except for GMLAN and the Run/Start relay, which turn off after a 3-minute delay.

-- The issuance of other fault codes is blocked.
+- The generation of other fault codes is blocked.

-- The current fault code is cleared after the fault disappears.
+- The current fault code is cleared once the fault has disappeared.

-- The DTC is cleared from the log when the ignition cycle counter in the controller reaches the reset threshold of 50 without recurring the fault.
+- The fault code is cleared from the history when the ignition cycle counter in the controller reaches the reset threshold of 50 without the fault recurring.

 Has the vehicle system diagnostic check been completed?